Area road closings, delays announced

 State Route 39

-SR 294, just east of Monnett Road, is closed for a culvert replacement.
+SR 294, between Buhler Dr. and Township Rd 115, will close Monday, October 3 for a railroad crossing repairs.
 The detour route for eastbound motorists is SR 294 to SR 4, south on SR 4 to US 23, south on US 23 to SR 309, east on SR 309 to SR 98, northeast on SR 98 to SR 294, and reverse for westbound motorists.
-The road is expected to reopen September 28, 2016.
+The road is expected to reopen October 10, 2016.

 State Route 598